Manuprasad01/ToDoApp/README.md

 # todo_app

 A new Flutter project .<br>
-State Management used Provider
+State Management used Provider<br>
-Firebase and Hive used for Storage
+Firebase and Hive used for Storage<br>
-Theme light mode and dark mode authentication using firebase
+Theme light mode and dark mode<br>
+authentication using firebase<br>

 ## Getting Started